Mic Pro UK

 Description

-The AKG C519M Miniature Woodwind/Brass Mic is New and In stock, delivered to all areas of the UK using our roadie delivery service.
+MicPro take a look at the AKG C519M Miniature Woodwind/Brass Mic, this New Microphones by AKG.
+Available for delivery in the UK.
+Read More for details, images and how to order.
 Help your music ring true.
 The AKG C519M Miniature Woodwind/Brass Mic is a compact microphone designed for recording woodwind and brass instruments.
 The AKG C519M features a clip-on design for optimal positioning capabilities.
 The C519M features a small diaphragm condenser capsule providing a warm yet transparent sound.
 The tight cardioid polar pattern allows you to use the microphone alongside monitor wedges for added flexibility.
 The result is flat frequency response providing a clear and concise sound retaining its natural tonal characteristics.
 The microphone also features a switchable bass cut and comes complete with a XLR(male)to miniXLR(female)cable.

 Brand